Sarthacker/resume_generator/README.md

 2. Extracts the relevant content from the PDF.
 3. Generates a professional, single-page HTML resume.
 4. Provides the user with an interface to upload the PDF and download the generated HTML file.
-5. The application must use an OpenAI (or Gemini) API for content generation and be deployed on a platform like Vercel or GitHub Pages.
+5. The application must use a Gemini API for content generation and be deployed on a platform like Vercel or GitHub Pages.

 ## My Solution